DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 ```
 index=botsv3 sourcetype=package
 ```
-8,720 events and don't seem to be related to EC2 initialization so I'll stick back with "cloud-init-output"
+8,720 events and don't seem to be related to EC2 initialization

+This thread (https://serverfault.com/questions/228481/where-is-log-output-from-cloud-init-stored) points to "cloud-init-output", so I'll stick back with "cloud-init-output"
 ```
 index=botsv3 sourcetype=cloud-init-output
 ```